GuillaumeDorschner/macOS/README.md

 - Docker

 # Working directory

 mkdir /Users/guillaumedorschner/Git

-# Les plus pour un Mac
+# The extras for a Mac

 - Magnet
-- Mos (deja fait avec brew)
+- Mos (already done with brew)